How to Cast Your Cares on God

 Just because everyone is leaving a job for a particular one does not mean you have to do the same, because everyone is praying to get a placement at a particular state does not mean you have to do the same, because people are leaving a country to reside somewhere else does not mean you do the same and of course, for someone who God has told to move, don't despise others who are staying.
 Our response to famine is to trust God not to copy others.

-Casting all your cares on Him requires learning how to let go of everything - your money, your time and resources included.
+Casting all your cares on Him requires learning how to let go of everything, including your money, time and every other resource.
 Trust is the basis for this ability to let go, so trust that God's word is true; let God be true and let every other person, other emotions, and other thoughts be the lies.

 “Cast thy burden upon the Lord, and he shall sustain thee: he shall never suffer the righteous to be moved.” - Psalm 55:22